isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 servers, and provides statistics concerning response times and the number of requests that are dropped.

-By default, tests are run using the full four-packet exchange sequence (DORA for DHCPv4, SARR for DHCPv6).
+By default (basic scenario) tests are run using the full four-packet exchange sequence (DORA for DHCPv4, SARR for DHCPv6).
 An option is provided to run tests using the initial two-packet exchange (DO and SA) instead.
 It is also possible to configure ``perfdhcp`` to send DHCPv6 RENEW and RELEASE messages at a specified rate in parallel with the DHCPv6 four-way exchanges.

+Second scenario is called avalanche, which is selected by ``--scenario avalanche``.
+It first sends as many Discovery or Solicit messages as request in -R option then back off mechanism is used for each simulated client until all requests are answered.
+It will generate report when all clients will got their addresses or when it will be manually stopped.
+Option ``-p`` is ignored in avalanche scenario.

 When running a performance test, ``perfdhcp`` will exchange packets with the server under test as fast as possible unless the ``-r`` parameter is used to